 You will go to the wonderful valley of Gokyo from Machherma.
 Gokyo Valley is located at the base of one of the Gokyo lakes commonly known as Dudh Pokhari (4790 meters).
 Then, you will head to Gokyo Ri(5483 meters).

-From Gokyo Ri, you will be able to get the beautiful view of Mount Everest, Mount Lhotse, Mt Cho Oyu, and Mount Makalu.
+From Gokyo Ri, you will be able to get a beautiful view of Mount Everest, Mount Lhotse, Mt Cho Oyu, and Mount Makalu.
 All of these mountain peaks are above 8000 meters.
 From Gokyo Ri, you will hike down to Namche in 2 days.

 |2||Kathmandu tour (1400 meters)|